-Social media has not only changed the game but through its constant evolution of updates and launches, it's rewriting the rules in real-time.
-Looking back over autumn/winter 15, we take stock.
+Social media has not only changed the game but through its constantly evolution of updates and launches, it's rewriting the rules in real-time.
+With LFW in full swing, we take stock.

 As much as I struggle to recall an industry that didn't suffer from an insatiable appetite to instantly share everything, the menswear institution that is Joe Casely-Hayford remembers it clearly.
 During a studio visit last year, the designer compared how he consumed fashion weeks as a student in direct contrast to those of his design partner and son, Charlie.